 When Should You See a Sports Medicine Doctor?

 No matter what sport you play, it's crucial to safeguard your body from harm.
-As such, we recommend seeking medical attention from a doctor who specializes in sports medicine when you experience any acute injury, such as:
+As such, we recommend seeking medical attention from a sports medicine specialist who specializes in sports medicine when you experience any acute injury, such as:

 - Any pain or discomfort in the ankle, shoulders, knees, wrists, or feet

 Sometimes, the patient will wonder if a trip to the doctor is truly necessary.
 For minor injuries, it is possible to pursue home treatment.
 The best advice here is to follow the RICE model: rest, put ice on it, apply compression, and elevate the injured body part.
 With that said, a sports-related injury that's not treated promptly can sometimes worsen and cause further problems down the road.
 In general, if the damage is severe or if your condition doesn't improve after three to four days, it's best to seek care from a board-certified sports medicine specialist.

 What Kind of Treatment Options Are Available?

 The only way to know how your sports-related problem can be treated is to visit with a sports medicine specialist and have the problem diagnosed, which often involves a simple X-ray.
 It's important to note that 90 percent of sports-related injuries can be treated through nonsurgical methods, including medicine, ice and heat treatment, or physical therapy.